LucaRickli/GHCR-Hook/README.md

 # GHCR-Hook

-#### Keep your local images & containers in sync with GitHub's Container Registry using webhooks.
+#### Keep your local Docker images & containers in sync with GitHub's Container Registry using webhooks.

 The server reacts to webhooks from GitHub with the event `package.published`.
 If everything checks out it proceeds to download the new image & restart every container with the same configuration it was started except for the new image.

 ### Limitations

-- The docker image has to be stored locally.
-It wont download unkown images.
-- There has to be at least one Container running using this image.
+- There has to be at least one Container running using the image to be reloaded.
 - Currently does not support versioned images.
 E.g. upgrade from 1.1 to 1.2 wont work.
 - If something goes wrong there is no recovery!